You might be surprised at the largest chicken breed, or you might already have an idea of the winner.

 Rhode Island Reds

-Note: There’s two types of Rhode Island Red breeds: Industrial strains, which are bred for high egg production, and heritage strains, which trace their roots back to the first Europeans in America.
+Note: There are two types of Rhode Island Red breeds: Industrial strains, which are bred for high egg production, and heritage strains, which trace their roots back to the first Europeans in America.
 The heritage strains tend to be bigger, while the industrial strains are bred with only egg production in mind.

 Delaware

-Delaware chickens are also popular, and are very easy going.
+Delaware chickens are also popular and are very easygoing.
 They’re not the heaviest birds out there, topping out at about 6 to 8 pounds.
 They’re great egg layers, and you can expect about 280 eggs per year.

 Australorp

 Australorps are gaining popularity (especially black Australorp chickens) because they’re excellent layers.
-Originating in Australia, they’re parent stock are Orpingtons, Its name is a mixture of “Australia” and “Orpington.”
-Males weigh up to 10 pounds, making them fairly heavy.
-The average hen will lay about 300 eggs per year.
+Originating in Australia, their parent stock is Orpingtons.
+Its name is a mixture of “Australia” and “Orpington.”

 What Is The Most Aggressive Chicken Breed?

-While you will likely hear different opinions from different owners, the Silver Laced Serama rooster is fairly aggressive, and not recommended for children.
 Hens can become aggressive when they’re broody and their nest is disturbed.
 Roosters can become aggressive in the first year of their lives (when hormones kick in) and in early spring.
 However, most roosters chill out as they age.

 What Chicken Lays Largest Eggs?